jhr020528/HW09/README.md

-It introduces filmography of world famous directors and informs the characteristics of movies
+It introduces filmography of world famous directors and informs the characteristics of movies.